SoftTeco/RustBackendTemplate/README.md

 ## License

-RustBackendTemplate is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+Please note that this repository may include third-party libraries or components, which are licensed under their respective licenses.
+For more information, refer to the license files provided with those components.